-- Only for products purchased, delivered and used within the fifty states of the United States, the District of Columbia, U.S. Possessions or Protectorates, U.S. Military Installations, or addresses with an APO or FPO, and; Only with proof of purchase.
+- Only for products purchased, delivered and used within the fifty states of the United States, the District of Columbia, U.S. Possessions or Protectorates, U.S. Military Installations, or addresses with an APO or FPO, and; - Only with proof of purchase.

-Product Warranty: D-Link warrants that the hardware portion of the D-Link product, including internal and external power supplies and fans ("Hardware"), will be free from material defects in workmanship and materials under normal use from the date of original retail purchase of the product ("Warranty" Period"), except as otherwise stated herein.
+Product Warranty: D-Link warrants that the hardware portion of the D-Link product, including internal and external power supplies and fans ("Hardware"), will be free from material defects in workmanship and materials under normal use from the date of original retail purchase of the product ("Warranty Period"), except as otherwise stated herein.

 The customer's sole and exclusive remedy and the entire liability of D-Link and its suppliers under this Warranty will be, at D-Link's option, to repair or replace the defective Hardware during the Warranty Period at no charge to the owner or to refund the actual purchase price paid.
 Any repair or replacement will be rendered by D-Link at an Authorized D-Link Service Office.
 The replacement hardware need not be new or have an identical make, model or part.
 D-Link may, at its option, replace the defective Hardware or any part thereof with any reconditioned product that D-Link reasonably determines is substantially equivalent (or superior) in all material respects to the defective Hardware.
 Repaired or replacement hardware will be warranted for the remainder of the original Warranty Period or ninety (90) days, whichever is longer, and is subject to the same limitations and exclusions.
-If a material defect is incapable of correction, or if D-Link determines that it is not practical to repair or replace the defective Hardware, the actual price paid by the original purchaser for the defective Hardware will be refunded by D-Link upon return to D-Link of the defective Hardware.
+If a material defect is incapable of correction, or if D-Link determines that it is not practical to repair or replace the defective Hardware or part thereof that is replace the defective Hardware will be refunded by D-Link upon return to D-Link of the defective Hardware.
 All Hardware or part thereof that is replaced by D-Link, or for which the purchase price is refunded, shall become the property of D-Link upon replacement or refund.

 Software Warranty: D-Link warrants that the software portion of the product ("Software") will substantially conform to D-Link's then current functional specifications for the Software, as set forth in the applicable documentation, from the date of original retail purchase of the Software for a period of ninety (90) days ("Software Warranty Period"), provided that the Software is properly installed on approved hardware and operated as contemplated in its documentation.
 D-Link further warrants that, during the Software Warranty Period, the magnetic media on which D-Link delivers the Software will be free of physical defects.
 The customer's sole and exclusive remedy and the entire liability of D-Link and its suppliers under this Limited Warranty will be, at D-Link's option, to replace the non-conforming Software (or defective media) with software that substantially conforms to D-Link's functional specifications for the Software or to refund the portion of the actual purchase price paid that is attributable to the Software.
-Except as otherwise agreed by D-Link in writing, the replacement Software is provided only to the original licensee, and is subject to the terms and conditions of the license granted by D-Link for the Software.
-Replacement Software will be warranted for the remainder of the original Warranty Period and is subject to the same limitations and exclusions.
-If a material non-conformance is incapable of correction, or if D-Link determines in its sole discretion that it is not practical to replace the non-conforming Software, will be refunded by D-Link's provided that the non-conforming Software will be refunded by D-Link's provided that the non-conforming Software will be refunded by D-Link's provided that the non-conforming Software will be refunded by D-Link's provided that the non-conforming Software will be refunded by D-Link's provided that the non-conforming Software will be refunded by D-Link's provided that the non-conforming Software will be refunded by D-Link's provided that the non-conformi conforming Software, the price paid by the original licensee for the non-conforming Software will be refunded by D-Link; provided that the non-conforming Software (and all copies thereof) is first returned to D-Link.
-The license granted respecting any Software for which a refund is given automatically
+Except as otherwise agreed by D-Link in writing, the replacement Software will be warranted for the remainder of the original Warranty Period and is subject to the same limitations and exclusions.
+If a material non-conformance is incapable of correction, or if D-Link determines in its sole discretion that it is not practical to replace the non-conforming Software (and all copies thereof) is first returned to D-Link.
+The license granted respecting any Software for which a refund is given automatically terminates.